mricon/lce-talk/talk.rst

 :``httpd_can_network_connect_db``: Allow httpd to open network socket
                                    to a db server :``httpd_can_sendmail``:           Allow httpd to invoke sendmail

+.. container:: handout

+  Here's a spattering of booleans that you are almost guaranteed to flip on your servers.
+There are more -- check them out using ``semanage boolean -l | grep httpd``.

 Essential httpd booleans (contd)